mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 .. rst-class:: transit_clionly
 TTN-Fitness
 ===========
-On an average machine, running this methodology on a dataset takes about 5 minutes

 TTN-Fitness provides a method for estimating the fitness of genes in a single condition, while correcting for biases in Himar1 insertion preferences at TA sites